tealdeer-rs/tealdeer/docs/src/config_updates.md

 ### archive_source

-URL for the location of tldr pages archive.
+URL for the location of the tldr pages archive.
 By default the pages are fetched from the latest `tldr-pages/tldr` GitHub release.

     [updates]